 If you're traveling with your family or just want the room to spread out, the DoubleTree Suites Times Square is located on Broadway and 47th Street and all rooms are suites and feature a separate living area with a pull-out bed.

 Room rates at the Hampton Inn Manhattan/Times Square Central include breakfast, which can be a great value-add when you're trying to stretch your NYC travel budget.
-Technically this hotel is located just south of Times Square, on 41st Street between 7th & 8th Avenues.
+Technically this hotel is located just south of Times Square, on 41st Street between 7th and 8th Avenues.

 02 of 04